-Udemy has recently observed a rise in its subscriptions in this year with a large section of people having stayed at their homes owing to the COVID-19 pandemic and resorted to online learning.
+Udemy has recently observed a rise in its subscriptions this year with a large section of people have stayed at their homes owing to the COVID-19 pandemic and resorted to online learning.

 Udemy has observed rising demand from its consumer-faced marketplace Udemy for Business, which has presently gained $100 million annual recurring revenue.

 As per a report by Mint, course enrollments for the platform have risen by 200% in the nation as owing to the lockdown people have reclined in their homes and utilized the facilities offered by the platform, adopting it to remain engaged, to enhance their productivity and for gaining knowledge of a new skill.
 Three courses, namely communication skills (606%), financial analysis (311%), and business fundamentals (281%), from among the 130,000 courses, offered on the platform have faced maximum growth in the past six months.
 This data is up till October 2020.